shushriya06/Sports-backend/README.md

 1) An endpoint which return all the matches for a given tour name in paginated fashion.
 2) An endpoint which return all the matches for a given sport's tour along with its format & match's start time.
 3) An endpoint to create a news for a tour/match.<br/>
-	a) An endpoint to fetch all the news associated with a match id.
+    a) An endpoint to fetch all the news associated with a match id.<br/>
-	b) An endpoint to fetch all the news associated with a tour id.
+    b) An endpoint to fetch all the news associated with a tour id.<br/>
-	c) An endpoint to fetch all the news associated with a sport id.
+    c) An endpoint to fetch all the news associated with a sport id.<br/>
 ## Setup

 ### Prequisites :